PsHegger/presentations/PITCHME.md

 - Every node have to store the full chain
     - Size of the Bitcoin blockchain at the time of writing: ~127 GB <!-- .element: class="fragment" -->
 - Proof-of-work computing takes a lot of time/energy <!-- .element: class="fragment" -->
-    - This can make the vonfirmation of transactions slow <!-- .element: class="fragment" -->
+    - This can make the confirmation of transactions slow <!-- .element: class="fragment" -->
     - example: Bitcoin blocks are created every ~10 minutes and contain ~1800 transactions <!-- .element: class="fragment" -->

 #HSLIDE